 - All work must be the author’s original work.

 - The author cannot have been published (including self-published) or contracted in novel-length fiction of 20,000 words or more since January 1, 2013.

 - Previous winners and finalists may not re-enter the same manuscript, even in edited format.
 They may, however, enter another manuscript.

 - The manuscript must have a projected length of 20,000 words or more.

 - Entrants may enter more than one manuscript.

 - Chicago-North RWA® members are ineligible.

-- A maximum number of 25 entries per category will be allowed.
-The contest will close early if all categories reach 25 entries before March 17, 2017.
+- A maximum of 60 entries will be allowed.
+The contest will close early if the 60 entry cap is reached before February 14, 2018.

 - Entries must be submitted electronically as a DOC or DOCX (MS Word) file.

 - A separate electronic entry form with signed waiver must be submitted for each submission.
-If the entry has more than one author, each author must submit an online entry form and sign the waiver, but there will be only one entry fee.
+If the entry has more than one author, each author must submit an online entry form and sign the waiver.
 (Note: Printed name on the online entry form constitutes an electronic signature.)